TheProtaganist/GPT3-CodeBox/README.md

 # Install needed modules
 pip install -r requirements.txt

+or you can just open the requirements.txt and install each module one by one.

-if tkinter not installed run command prompt and pip install tk
+if tkinter not installed run command prompt and pip install tk (comes installed by defualt)

 When generating files in the main_application is normal for the program to freeze.
 DO NOT EXIT UNLESS THE PROGRAM GAVE YOU A RESULT OR ERROR!!!